-- 1. A. The Complaining Witness complaining witness has the right to choose whether or not to file a Complaint complaint with the University.
+- 1. The Complaining Witness has the right to choose whether or not to file a Complaint with the University.
 However, when the University is made aware of an allegation of prohibited conduct by an Employee, or an allegation of behavior that indicates a pattern, or exceedingly violent or predatory behavior, it must investigate and take appropriate action. - 2.
-B. In addition to pursuing administrative penalties and remedies, the Complaining Witness complaining witness maintains the right to pursue criminal or other legal action. - 3.
-C. Both the Complaining Witness complaining witness and the Respondent respondent have the right: - 1.
-To be treated with respect by University Officialsofficials; - 2.
-To take advantage of campus support resources: - 3.
+In addition to pursuing administrative penalties and remedies, the Complaining Witness maintains the right to pursue criminal or other legal action. - 3.
+Both the Complaining Witness and the Respondent have the right: - 1.
+To be treated with respect by University Officials;

+- 2. To take advantage of campus support resources; - 3.
 To experience a safe living, educational, and work environment; - 4.
-To take advantage of campus support resources; - 5.
-To experience a safe living, educational, and work environment; - 6.
-To have up to two (2) support persons present during meetings and hearings: - 7.
-To refuse to have an allegation resolved through conflict resolution procedures: - 8.
-To receive amnesty for certain student misconduct, such as alcohol or drug violations, that occurred ancillary to the incident: - 9.
-To be free from retaliation for reporting violations of this policy or cooperating with an investigation; - 10.
-Support Persons present during meetings and hearings; - 11.
-To refuse to have an allegation resolved through conflict resolution procedures; - 12.
-To receive amnesty for certain student misconduct, such as alcohol or drug violations, that occurred ancillary to the incident; - 13.
-To be free from retaliation for reporting violations of this policy or cooperating with an investigation; - 14.
-To have Complaints processedcomplaints heard in accord with University procedures;

-- 15. To be informed in writing of the outcome/resolution of the Complaint, of thecomplaint, sanctions (where permitted by applicable law), permissible, and of the rationale for the outcome (where permissible; - 16.
-To have minimal interaction or contact with the responding party or complaining party; and - 17.
+To have up to two (2) present during meetings and hearings; - 5.
+To refuse to have an allegation resolved through conflict resolution procedures with the OIEEO; - 6.
+To receive amnesty for certain student misconduct, such as alcohol or drug violations, that occurred ancillary to the incident; - 7.
+To be free from retaliation for reporting violations of this policy or cooperating with an investigation; - 8.
+To have Complaints processed in accordance with University procedures; - 9.
+To be informed in writing of the outcome/resolution of the Complaint, of the sanctions (where permitted by applicable law), and of the rationale for the outcome (where permitted by applicable law); - 10.
+To have minimal interaction or contact with the responding party or complaining party; and - 11.
 To request interim remedies from the University to ensure minimal interaction or contact with the responding or complaining party.